mikegallimore/NHL_Single/README.md

    If you will be using Anaconda / Miniconda as your package and environment manager:<br>
    <code>conda create -n environment_name -f environment.yml</code><br>

-   If you will be using PIP with something else (e.g. pipenv, poetry, venv, etc.) as your package and environment managers:<br>
+   If you will be using PIP with something else (pipenv, venv, etc.) as your package and environment managers:<br>
    <code>pip install -r requirements.txt</code><br>

 ### Usage